 Baked potatoes, wrapped well, can be stored in the refrigerator for up to four days.
 Baked potatoes don’t freeze well.

 While baked potatoes are at their best when you eat them right away, they can be reheated.
-For best results, let them come to room temperature first, then place them right on the rack of a preheated oven or air fryer (350°F) for ten to fifteen minutes or until heated through.
+For best results, let them come to room temperature first, then place them right on the rack of a preheated oven (350°F) for ten to fifteen minutes or until heated through.
+You can also reheat them in the air fryer at 350°F for five minutes or so.

 - 3 medium russet potatoes (about 10 oz. each)